rust-unofficial/patterns/patterns/strategy.md

-The basic idea behind the Strategy pattern is that, given an algorithm solving a particular problem, we define only the skeleton of the algorithm at an abstract level and we delegate the specific algorithm’s implementation (or some of its parts) to another class or method.
+The basic idea behind the Strategy pattern is that, given an algorithm solving a particular problem, we define only the skeleton of the algorithm at an abstract level and we separate the specific algorithm’s implementation into different parts.

 In this way, a client using the algorithm may choose a specific implementation, while the general algorithm workflow remains the same.
 In other words, the abstract specification of the class does not depend on the specific implementation of the derived class,